Tradition, Family, Property: International expansion and cooperation

 TFP is both a national organization and a transnational movement which shares fundamental beliefs, goals, publications, and even funding.
 Shortly after its foundation in Brazil in 1960, the TFP began a program of international expansion, beginning with a "Latin American Congress of Catholicism" in Serra Negra, Brazil, attended by about 350 Brazilians and about 20 representatives from other countries in Hispanic America.
 TFP sees this meeting as the beginning of its expansion, with the foundation of TFP offices, national TFPs, and affiliated organizations in 29 countries throughout the world, including Argentina (1967), Chile (1967), Uruguay (1967), Paraguay (1967), Peru (1970), Spain (1971), Bolivia (1973), Colombia (1971), Ecuador (1973), Portugal (1974), the United States (1974), Venezuela (1971), Canada (1975), Italy (1976), France (1977), United Kingdom (1980), Germany (1982), South Africa (1983), Australia (1988), India (1992), Poland (1995), Austria (1999), Ireland (2004), Belgium, Costa Rica, Lithuania, the Philippines, and New Zealand.
 This expansion produced what is claimed to be "the world's largest anticommunist and antisocialist network of Catholic inspiration."

 Although these TFPs described themselves as "autonomous anticommunist organizations inspired by the traditional teachings of the Popes", they cooperated effectively to advance their social and political agenda.
 A striking example occurred in 1981 when thirteen TFPs (and related organizations) published a six-page critique by Oliveira of François Mitterrand's Socialist government program to implement what was called "self-managing socialism".
 They were refused space for the essay by six French daily papers but they did publish it in 44 other major newspapers worldwide.
-The cost of placing each six-page advertisement in The Washington Post or the Toronto Globe and Mail was about $100,000.
+The cost of placing each six-page advertisement in The Washington Post or the Toronto-based The Globe and Mail was about $100,000.

 Argentina

 The Sociedad Argentina de Defensa de la Tradición, Familia y Propiedad was established in 1967, drawing on a group of conservative Catholics who had previously founded the magazine Cruzada, which opposed liberal Catholicism and socialism.
-In the late 60s the TFP gained the apparent support of the Argentine military regime when they called for a purge of progressive clergy from the Catholic Church.
+In the late 1960s, the TFP gained the apparent support of the Argentine military regime when they called for a purge of progressive clergy from the Catholic Church.
 The publications of the Argentinian TFP have been described as embodying a discourse of violence legitimating the authorities' suppression of civil rights.
-In 1973 the Buenos Aires provincial police investigated military training activities conducted by the TFP.
-Around 1976 or 1977 a Father Vicente was forced to flee to Uruguay with the assistance of the Jesuit Provincial, Jorge Bergoglio (later Pope Francis), after having been threatened by TFP for preaching against the murder of three Pallottine priests and two seminarians.
+In 1973, the Buenos Aires Provincial Police investigated military training activities conducted by the TFP.
+Around 1976 or 1977 a certain Father Vicente was forced to flee to Uruguay with the assistance of the Jesuit Provincial, Jorge Bergoglio (later Pope Francis), after having been threatened by the TFP for preaching against the murder of three Pallottine priests and two seminarians.